thatrobotguy/ABB_IRB_1600_Setup/README.md

 ### In the beginning...
 The first thing you will need to do is set up a static ip address on your ethernet nic.
 In order to network with the robot, you will be connecting your device to an ethernet port on a network switch.
 At the time of writing of this document, this is an 8 port switch sitting on top of the robot controller.
 This switch is expected to be upgraded soon, so ask the prof if you cannot find it.
 I should thank the MQP team for pointing me in the right direction for some of these links.
 If anybody feels there are changes that need to be made, make a pull request or create a github bug thing or whatever it is called.
 Either I or somebody else may have seen the bug before.
 I have been making frequent updates so that this document looks as clean as possible.
 I also should mention that I have tried to list the steps in order, but some steps _can_ be done out of order, and some steps may be in the wrong order, so you should read this document in its entirety before embarking on the installation of ROS Industrial and MoveIt!.
 I should also mention that, before blindly doing the steps in all of these tutorials, you need to read the steps I ask you to do before you do them.
 For example, multiple tutorials show different commands that have to do with modifying your `~/.bashrc` flie.
 I already provide most of the environment variables that are necessary to make ROS work, therefore you should only add environment variables when they have been __explicitly__ mentioned __outside__ of this tutorial  and __not__ explicitly mentioned __here__.
 I should also mention that, for the networking portion of this tutorial, I am assuming that you are on WPI internet.
 If not, setting the static IP may require a different process.
 At home, I have to set the static IP on the router, not my desktop.
 Even then, I can only use simulation in this case.
 You will have to think about what you are doing before you go and do what these other links say to do.
 Also, if I say to git clone something, assume that it needs to be `git clone xxx` in your catkin workspace.

+## Updates

+I will be updating this document periodically.
+I will pose those updates __TO THE BOTTOM__ of the document.
+Be sure to check those out before continuing on...

 ## Static IP configuring
 In order to set a static ip address, you will first have to know some stuff.
 The ABB robot arm resides on a closed off local network.
 This means that it cannot access the internet (as one would hope).